magento/knowledge-base/docs/guides/kb-labels-guide.md

 * Use capitalization according to the component official naming.
 * Do not use synonyms, one label for one component.
 * One word labels are preferable, but if component name contains several words - use several words.
-Do not add issue description.
-That is, put "Elasticsearch" instead "Elasticsearch problems".
+Do not add issue descriptions.
+That is, put "Elasticsearch" instead of "Elasticsearch problems".
 * If the content is relevant for a particular version of the component only - add a label containing name + version.
     Example: "Elasticsearch 5".
 If it is relevant for several particular versions - add several labels of this type.
 Example: "Elasticsearch 5", "Elasticsearch 6".
 When relevant, use "x" for multiple version.
 Example: "Elasticsearch 2.x"